 - The Wakeful Wanderer’s Guide, Ep.
 6, lines 44 and 45

 Tribal members of lower Merit volunteer for this second duty, as it is an easy way to move up.
 The downside is, it can cause nightmares, and is disgusting.
-Long ago, when he was a noob, Marto opted in for this activity.
-Thankfully, as his Merit rose, he received a forgetfulness implant, and never had to volunteer again.
+Long ago, when he was a noob, Marto opted in for this chore.
+Thankfully, as his Merit rose, he received an upgrade to his forgetfulness implant, and never had to volunteer again.

 - The Wakeful Wanderer’s Guide, Ep.
 6, lines 46 & 47

 It was 01:24:10 and Marto was still awake.
 He kept replaying Helen’s removal in his mind.
 She had seemed so harmless to him.
 Naturally, he trusted Reyleena and all the security team, but something about her visit seemed off.

 The first problem was she was a mandatory-verbal with an upgrade.
 That was bizarre.
 A mandatory-verbal is just as it sounds; someone who requires spoken communication.
 Almost all mandatory-verbals are phobic.
 Why would someone who only speaks aloud have an upgrade?
 She said something about staying up to date with events.
 Marto replayed the interaction.
 She said she ‘checked in’ to occasionally get news and communications.
 Communications?
 It barely made sense.